SummerWorkerECCC/google-sheets-api-demo/README.md

 # Google Sheets API Demo

-A Demo with the [Google Sheets API](https://developers.google.com/sheets/).
+A Demo with the [Google Sheets API](https://developers.google.com/sheets/) - THIS NEEDS TO BE UPDATED TO USE THE NEW API.

 This demonstrated how we can fetch data from a google sheets and display it onto a table.